rahmeelie/AI-task-management-ShowCase/README.md

-# Ai-task-management
+# AI Task Management

-AI-powered task and productivity management platform with natural-language task, note, category, priority, and deadline management.
+A full-stack productivity platform with an AI assistant for managing tasks and notes through natural-language commands.